Block Stability for MAP Inference: INTRODUCTION

 The approximation algorithm used to produce Figure \ref{fig:gapfig_appx} is called the \emph{pairwise LP relaxation} \citep{wainwrightjordan, firstearthmover}.
 This algorithm formulates MAP inference as an integer linear program (ILP) with variables $x$ that are constrained to be in $\{0,1\}$.
 It then relaxes that ILP to a linear program (LP) with constraints $x \in [0,1]$, which can be solved efficiently.
 Unfortunately, the LP solution may not be a valid MAP solution---it may have fractional values $x \in (0,1)$---so it might need to be \emph{rounded} to a MAP solution.
 However, in practice, the LP solution frequently takes values in $\{0,1\}$, and these values ``match'' with the exact MAP solution, so very little rounding is needed.
 For example, the LP solution shown in Figure \ref{fig:gapfig_appx} takes binary values that agree with the exact solution on more than 99\% of the instance.
 This property is known as \emph{persistency}.

-Much previous work has gone into understanding the persistency of the LP relaxation, typically stemming from a desire to give partial optimality guarantees for LP solutions \citep{globalMAP, swobodapartial}.
-These results \emph{use} the fact that the pairwise LP is often persistent on large portions of these instances to design fast algorithms for verifying partial optimality.
+Much previous work has gone into understanding the persistency of the LP relaxation, typically stemming from a desire to give partial optimality guarantees for LP solutions and to use persistent solutions as a building block for finding exact MAP solutions.
+These results \emph{use} the fact that the pairwise LP is often persistent on large portions of these instances to design fast algorithms for verifying partial optimality and for exact MAP inference \citep{kovtun2003partial, globalMAP, swobodapartial, haller2018exact, shekhovtsov2018maximum}.
 Contrastingly, our work aims to understand \emph{why} the LP is persistent so frequently on real-world instances.

 \citet{LanSonVij18} first explored the stability framework of \citet{MMWC4Stab} in the context of MAP inference.
 They showed that under a strong stability condition, the pairwise LP relaxation provably returns an exact MAP solution.
 Unfortunately, this condition (that the solution does not change \emph{at all} under perturbations) is rarely, if ever, satisfied in practice.
 On the other hand, Figure \ref{fig:stabfig} demonstrates that the original and perturbed solutions do have many labels in common, so there could be some stability present at the ``sub-instance'' level.